olebole/irafdoc/doc/proto.text2mask.rst

   pixel mask images may be made in a variety of ways.
 Any task which produces and modifies image values may be used.
 Some useful tasks are
   <b>imexpr, imreplace, imcopy,</b> and <b>mkpattern</b>.
 If a new image
-  is specified with the explicit <tt>".pl"</tt> extension then the pixel mask format is produced.
+  is specified with the explicit <span style="font-family: monospace;">".pl"</span> extension then the pixel mask format is produced.
 Another way to make masks are with the task <b>ccdmask</b>.
 The task <b>ccdmask</b> is specialized to make a mask of bad pixels from flat fields or, even better, from the ratio of